andrewjpoole/andrewjpoole.github.io/_posts/2023-07-18-given-when-then-helper-classes-for-component-tests.md

 ### Shared stuff

-All three classes share an instance of whatever owns the Mocks and useful properties or fields, lets call this the context.
+All three classes share an instance of whatever owns the Mocks and useful properties or fields, let's call this the context.
 Each class has a static method `UsingThe()` which assigns this shared state object and returns a new `Given`, `When` or `Then`.
-Each class also has a dummy `And` property which just returns itself meaning the tests read more like English sentances.
+Each class also has a dummy `And` property which just returns itself meaning the tests read more like English sentences.

 ### Out variables!